 Our traditions did not die, nor did they disappear.
 Mataora - the living face continues with vigour, force and pride.
 Electric machines have replaced the bone chisels of earlier times, marking the face with the metal needles of a contemporary artist.
+Which brings us to this paper's title "In your face: wearing Moko - Maori facial marking in today's world".
 As a team of researchers, we are interested in the face that is marked, the face that is seen, that is challenged and feared and admired and demonized.
-And, more vitally, we are interested in recording the experiences of those that have chosen to carry moko upon their faces, to live this commitment.
+And more vitally, we are interested in recording the experiences of those that have chosen to carry moko upon their faces, to live this commitment.

-When the face is patterned, and, in this case, permanently patterned with traditional marks of Aotearoa, the wearer and their newly acquired 'face' is transformed from one identity to another.
+When the face is patterned, and in this case, permanently patterned with traditional marks of Aotearoa, the wearer and their newly acquired 'face' is transformed from one identity to another.
 The transition is instantaneous.
 They are a new person.
-The wearer must find a way to integrate their 'new look', their new being in the world, along with the assumptions, expectations and reactions they receive from others.
+The wearer must find a way to integrate their 'new look', their new being in the world, along with the assumptions, expectations, and reactions they receive from others.